the-krafty-koder/mastering/notes/distributed-systems/scalability.md

     1. Retries (exponential backoff, exponential backoff with jitter)
     2. Failover ( active-active, active-passive)
     3. Replication (master-slave, master-master)
-    4, Graceful degradation (ensuring functionality that was being executed ends before exiting the system)
+    4, Graceful shutdown (ensuring functionality that was being executed ends before exiting the system)

 Resilience - the ability of a system to recover from failure and return to a healthy state.